 - Completely freeware and does not requires a serial key

 Install Internet Explorer 9, Windows Media Player 11, Skype, DirectX 10 and many other programs on Windows XP after having SP3 update.
-Microsoft increased compatibility of this older OS with fixing bugs through this package.
-Windows XP users must download SP3 pack through offline installer because currently there’s no live update support available.
+The developer team has increased compatibility of this older OS with fixing bugs through this package.
 It supports all editions of Windows XP from Starter to Professional.

 |Give a rating|